APPLICATION INSTRUCTIONS AND SELECTION PROCESS TIMELINE

 Statement of Interest

-The applicant should provide a concise (limited to two, single-spaced pages, 12-point font, 1" margins) Statement of Interest in the Jefferson Science Fellowship Program.
-In this statement, the applicant should explain what benefits they hope to derive for themselves and their university if selected for the program, including how the Fellowship will benefit their university and their professional career.
-The applicant should include a section describing his or her interest in a Fellowship at the U.S. Department of State or USAID, describe relevant skills or experiences, and indicate any knowledge they might have of the U.S. Department of State or USAID and possible contributions they might make to different bureaus and offices therein.
+The applicant should provide a concise (limited to two, single-spaced pages, 12-point font, 1" margins) Statement of Interest that explains what the applicant expects to derive for themselves and their university if selected as a Fellow.
+In this statement, the applicant should include a section describing their interest in a Fellowship at the U.S. Department of State or USAID, a description of their professional career, their relevant skills or experiences and how the Fellowship will benefit their university and their professional career.
+In addition, the applicant should indicate any knowledge they might have of the U.S. Department of State or USAID and possible contributions they hope to make to different bureaus and offices therein.

-The applicant should prepare responses to the following prompts:
+The applicant should prepare two documents in response to the following prompts:

-- COMMON ESSAY (each response should be no more than 300 words): Please provide answers to the questions below:
+- COMMON ESSAY (the response to each bulleted topic should be no more than 300 words): Please provide answers to the questions below:

 - Describe a situation where you were asked to complete a task you were not trained to do.
 Discuss how you approached the task and the outcomes, and what you learned about your approach to problem solving.